 Location Powers: Data Science will be held 13-14 Nov at Google's Crittenden Campus in Mountain View, CA

-The Open Geospatial Consortium (OGC) has announced the agenda for its Location Powers: Data Science summit.
+The Open Geospatial Consortium (OGC) invites you to its next Location Powers summit, which will focus on Data Science.
 The event will be held at Google's Crittenden Campus in Mountain View, CA on the 13th & 14th of November, 2019.

 The explosive availability of data about nearly every aspect of human activity, coupled with rapid advances in computing technologies, is transforming data science.
 Data Science is currently in a Golden Age.
 The Golden Age is a mythological era in which peace and harmony prevailed, and people did not have to work to feed themselves for the earth provided food in abundance.
 Currently we are in an age of data abundance and highly available computing resources – a golden age of data science.